hassanjardali/tactile_pf_localization/README.md

-Note:  I stoped working on this project when I graduated, and now I'm focusing on my graduate studies.
+Note:  I stopped working on this project when I graduated, and now I'm focusing on my graduate studies.